-like implement p is a pointer to the base class
+Iike implement p is a pointer to the base class An object of a deriver

 - An object of a derive FindPerson may return derived

 - Casual cas; cout << "Name: classes, but we can invoke methods

-- Real power of inheriod power of inh
+- Real power of inheriod of the base class without knowing object, eg.

+object, eg.

+of the base class without knowing what p has become

-- Person p;
+- Person \p;

-p = FindPerson(...);
+p = findPerson(...);

-cout << "Name: " << p->GetName() << endl;
+cout << "Name: " << p->getName() << endl;

 - This is an example of polymorphism.